 $G$2:$I$5497 = still the data range we are looking through.
 This now includes the Helper Column we built above.

-,3 = This tell Gsheet to look into the third column of the data range for the date.
+,3 = directs Gsheet to look into the third column of the data range for the date.
 Since we added the Helper Column above, we now need to go 3 columns over to find our 2rd order for each customer.

-Similar to when we found our 1st order for each customers, drag the above VLOOKUP formula down to the last row of Repeat Customer Email address for the Order 2 column.
-If you want to find the 3rd order for each customers, then you need to tweak the VLOOKUP formula above by replacing &2 with an &3.
+Similar to when we found our 1st order for each customers, drag the above VLOOKUP formula down to the last row of Repeat Customer Email Address for the Order 2 column.
+If you want to find the 3rd order for each customers, then you need to tweak the VLOOKUP formula above by replacing “&2” with “&3”.

-To find the number of days between order 1 and order 2 for a customer, you simple need to tell Gsheet to subtract column C from Column B (i.e. =C3-B3 ) and that is the number of days between each orders.
+To find the number of days between order 1 and order 2 for a customer, you simply need to tell Gsheet to subtract column C from Column B (i.e. =C3-B3 ) and that is the number of days between each order.

 There will be some outliers in your Days Between 1st & 2rd Order column data.
 For our client we removed the outlier data and focused on customers who ordered within 90 and 180 days.
 We looked at the average number of days between an order and are now testing different email sequences.
 Our auto ecom client has a niche set of products and knows their inventory and SKUs really well, and the long term plan is to set up emails based on what each person ordered.
 If a customer ordered Product A then we send them an email for product B and vice versa.
 The goal is to get customers to make a second order and have it happen sooner.